Why stop junk mail?

 What can you do?

 – Stick it to them!
-A good way to reduce junk mail is by using a ‘no junk mail’ sticker that can be placed on your door or letterbox.
+A good way to reduce junk mail is by using a ‘no junk mail’ notice that can be placed on your door or letterbox.

 – Be tick box alert!
 Take a few moments to check any small print when you buy products or services that require you to give your name and address – the tick boxes in the print will give you the opportunity to opt out or in to the company sending you further information or using your details